fxboxed/eugo/content/europe/best-spots/_index.md

 So, you're thinking about Oslo, huh?
 It's not just a stop on the way to the fjords; it's trying to be _the_ style capital of Europe.
 You might be surprised.
 I mean, Copenhagen is right there, but Oslo has its own thing going on.

-That [Oslo Opera House](https://www.tripadvisor.com/Attractions-g190479-Activities-Oslo_Eastern_Norway.html) looks like an iceberg, which is pretty cool.
+That Oslo Opera Houselooks like an iceberg, which is pretty cool.
 And they're really into public art.
 Plus, the museums?
 They cover everything from Vikings to modern Norway.
 It's a city you have to actually spend time in to get.

 *   Walk along the harbor.
 *   Check out the Vigeland Sculpture Park.
 It's weird, but you'll remember it.